Malvina Cheek: Early life

-Malvina Cheek was born at Hampton on Thames, the younger of two daughters of Percy Ebsworth Cheek, a banker with Glynn Mills, later Coutts (d.
-1954) and Jessie, née Cross.
+Malvina Cheek was born at Hampton on Thames, the younger of two daughters of Percy Ebsworth Cheek, a banker with Glynn Mills, later Coutts (died 1954) and Jessie, née Cross.
 Her Christian name comes down through her paternal family originating with a Belgian ancestor.
 After leaving St Philomena’s, a Catholic school near Carshalton, she studied at Wimbledon School of Art and then at the Royal College of Art.
 Like many students of her generation she was influenced by the draftsman and engraver Robert Sargent Austin.

 Cheek gained her RCA Diploma in 1938.
 She taught for two days a week at the Central School of Art and was evacuated with the school to Luton during the Second World War.
 In Luton she continued to teach and also worked for a Blood Transfusion Unit at the local hospital, later moving to St Albans, where the art school was rapidly establishing itself as a centre of excellence.
 She would return to London for the weekend, a hazardous journey since there had to be total darkness on the trains to comply with the Blackout restrictions.